Topics in this article include:

 The body reacts to bitter herbs by producing bile in the liver.
 Digestive spices provide nutrient building blocks with which the body manufactures its own digestive enzymes in the pancreas, salivary glands, stomach, and intestines.

 BloodSugar Balance provides the herbal nutrition needed by the body to reduce insulin sensitivity and deliver the vital sugar reserves to the cells, muscles, organs, and glands.

 Friendly Flora provides the body with probiotics, humic/fulvic earth (also supportive of detoxification, immune strength, as well as improved digestion) and prebiotics (which feed the friendly bacteria essential for complete digestion in the intestines).

-Ancient Mineral Blend (a non-clay calcium-magnesium source with its own trace minerals which provides these two essential electrolytes along with laxative effects.
+Ancient Mineral Blend is a non-clay calcium-magnesium source with its own trace minerals which provides these two essential electrolytes along with laxative effects.

 Water infused with clay provides the missing minerals, electrolytes, and hydration essential for proper digestion.

 Even a small amount of clay/mineral water (Sacred Clay, Ancient Mineral Blend, or AquiTerra Clay in 2-8 ounces of water 10-20 minutes before a meal), helps to prepare the stomach to produce digestive juices.

 20 minutes prior to, or with a meal.
 An ideal time is when consuming the Clay Water and Friendly Flora.
 Otherwise it can be taken with the meal, or even after a meal (minimizing liquid intake, of course, so as not to dilute digestive juices in the stomach).

 Digestive Bitters can also be taken between meals if the prior meal has failed to digest sufficiently (often due to food combining, or hard to digest food like meat or nuts).